 The FASB issued ASU 2016-02, Leases, (Topic 842) (ASU 2016-02), in February 2016.
-Under ASU 2016-02, lessees will be required to recognize, at commencement date, a lease liability representing the lessee's obligation to make payments arising from the lease and a right-of-use asset representing the lessee's right to use or control the use of a specific asset for the lease term.
 The Company adopted Topic 842 as of January 1, 2019 under the modified retrospective method.
-In connection with the adoption the Company elected to use the following practical expedients: (1) Election to not apply guidance in Topic 842 to leases that qualify as short-term leases; (2) Election not to separate non-lease components and record at the same rate as rental income (straight-line), most significantly certain tenant reimbursements of real estate tax expenses, from the associated lease components, resulting in the Company presenting all revenues associated with leases as rental income on the accompanying statements of operations.
-For comparison purposes, the Company has reclassified lease reimbursements to rental income for the year ended December 31, 2018; (3) Election to not reassess the lease classification for any existing leases and the initial direct costs for existing leases.
+In connection with the adoption the Company elected to use the following practical expedients: (1) Election to not apply guidance in Topic 842 to leases that qualify as short-term leases; (2) Election not to separate non-lease components and record at the same rate as rental income (straight-line), most significantly certain tenant reimbursements of real estate tax expenses, from the associated lease components, resulting in the Company presenting all revenues associated with leases as rental income on the accompanying statements of operations; (3) Election to not reassess the lease classification for any existing leases and the initial direct costs for existing leases.
 As the Company's lessor leases are substantially for land the Company expects to derive the residual value of the land at the end of the lease term which is expected to be substantially the same as the current book value.

 Rental income is recognized when earned as provided under the lease agreements with tenants.
 All leases between the Company and its tenants are classified as operating leases.
 Lease reimbursements represent real estate taxes and property insurance, which are billed to tenants pursuant to the terms of the lease.
 Lease reimbursements are recognized as earned in the same period the expenses are incurred.
-Mortgage interest income is recognized when due as provided under the mortgage agreements in place.
-Deferred mortgage origination fees are amortized to interest income ratably over the life of the related mortgages.